Red Clay State Historic Park: Post-removal

 A village known as Red Clay was established south of the park on February 29, 1840, in the present location of Cohutta, Georgia.
 A large tract of land that includes the site of the park was sold by the state government to Frank Kincannon and John D. Traynor in 1841.
 Another tract was sold to John B. Marston the following year.
 The railroad, which had been planned through the area prior to the Cherokee removal, was completed in 1852, and a train depot and section house known as both "Red Clay" and "State Line" was constructed on the site.
 Most of the council grounds remained farmland.
 At least three skirmishes took place along the railroad at Red Clay during the American Civil War.
-On November 27, 1863, two days after the end of the Chattanooga Campaign, Union troops destroyed the depot and tracks at Red Clay in an attempt to prevent the Confederate Army from using the railroad through the area.
-Beginning in 1864, the site was used by the Army of the Ohio as a staging ground in preparation for the Atlanta Campaign, with additional troops under the command of William Tecumseh Sherman arriving months later.
+On November 27, 1863, two days after the end of the Chattanooga campaign, Union troops destroyed the depot and tracks at Red Clay in an attempt to prevent the Confederate Army from using the railroad through the area.
+Beginning in 1864, the site was used by the Army of the Ohio as a staging ground in preparation for the Atlanta campaign, with additional troops under the command of William Tecumseh Sherman arriving months later.
 A group of Union scouts engaged in a skirmish nearby on May 3 of that year, and the troops began moving south four days later.

-The railroad depot and section house were rebuilt some time after the Civil War, and were later demolished, probably in the 1930s.
-The land that is now Red Clay State Park was sold and divided multiple times in the roughly 100 years after the Civil War, and continued to be used as farmland.
-An African American church and cemetery is also speculated to have existed on the site some time after the Civil War.
+The railroad depot and section house were rebuilt sometime after the Civil War and were later demolished, probably in the 1930s.
+The land that is now Red Clay State Park was sold and divided multiple times in the roughly 100 years after the Civil War and continued to be used as farmland.
+An African American church and cemetery are also speculated to have existed on the site sometime after the Civil War.
 By the 1930s, the exact location of the council grounds had been forgotten, and some speculated that they may have been located in Georgia.
 This misunderstanding likely resulted from the Red Clay community's location in present-day Cohutta.
-Local historian John Morgan Wooten conducted research in 1934 and 1935 that established the approximate location of the council grounds; however, the Georgia chapter of the Daughters of the American Revolution placed a historical marker commemorating the site less than 1/2 mi south of the state line on November 10, 1935.
+Local historian John Morgan Wooten conducted research in 1934 and 1935 that established the approximate location of the council grounds.
+However, the Georgia chapter of the Daughters of the American Revolution placed a historical marker commemorating the site less than 1/2 mi south of the state line on November 10, 1935.